Extinction and coming down from infinity of CB-processes with competition in a L\'evy environment: Proofs

-(4) For the integral in the fourth line of the right-hand side of \eqref{itoformula}, we prove that it is a martingale and thus has expectation equals $0$.
-Again, we split the interval $(0,\infty)$ into $(0,1]$ and $(1,\infty)$ and use similar computations as in part (3) in order to deduce that the integral restricted to $(0,1]$ is a square integrable martingale and the integral restricted to $(1, \infty)$ is a martingale.
+(4) Again, we split the interval $(0,\infty)$ into $(0,1]$ and $(1,\infty)$ and use similar computations as in part (3) in order to deduce that the integral restricted to $(0,1]$ is a square integrable martingale and the integral restricted to $(1, \infty)$ is a martingale.
 In other words, we manipulate